Quendale Water Mill and Visitor Attraction

 Halifax Bomber Crash:

-The information collated for a display to commemorate the lives of the 7 airmen, who were lost 70 years ago when their aircraft crashed into Fitful Head, andwhich was organised by the South Mainland Community History Group especially for the anniversary year, can now be seen at the Mill.
-Further information will be added on to our website at a later date.
+The information collated for a display to commemorate the lives of the 7 airmen, who were lost 70 years ago when their aircraft crashed into Fitful Head, and which was organised by the South Mainland Community History Group especially for the anniversary year, can now be seen at the Mill.
+Further information will be added to our website at a later date.

-We also provide leaflets and information on Shetland's many other attractions and have now offer free Wi-Fi for our customers.
+We also provide leaflets and information on Shetland's many other attractions.
+An added bonus at the Mill is free Wi-Fi for our customers.

 See the events calendar for information on upcoming events in the area.